KonduitAI/deeplearning4j/nd4j/ADRs/0003-Import_IR.md

 Similar to onnx and tensorflow, the goals are as follows:

 1. Define an attribute based op schema allowing interop between tensorflow/onnx and nd4j
-2. Within the same opschema, define mappings from attributes to indexed arguments in each list present within libnd4j.
+2. Within the same op schema, define mappings from attributes to indexed arguments in each list present within libnd4j.

  We can do that with an  op definition schema similar to tensorflow located at: https://github.com/KonduitAI/deeplearning4j/blob/b5f0ec072f3fd0da566e32f82c0e43ca36553f39/nd4j/nd4j-backends/nd4j-api-parent/nd4j-api/src/main/resources/ops.proto#L1742